-What can I do to get my team performing consistently well?
+What can I do to get my team to perform consistently well?
 In the never-ending search for improvement and excellence in your workplace, you will come across various programs aimed at making your organization faster, better, and stronger.
-Which only means you’re going to be setting KPIs to establish good strong accountability measures in your workplace.
+This only means you’re going to be setting KPIs to establish good strong accountability measures in your workplace.

 “I’ve always believed that if you put in the work, the results will come.
 I don’t do things half-heartedly.
 Because I know if I do, then I can expect half-hearted results.” – Michael Jordan

-So while lag goals are important to measure, it’s also vital if we’re wanting to control the activity that’s leading to those lag goals and the achievement of them, it’s important that we go ahead and set KPIs around lead goals.
+So while lag goals are important to measure, it’s also vital if we’re wanting to control the activity that’s leading to those lag goals and the achievement of them, we must go ahead and set KPIs around lead goals.
 Lead goals, on the other hand, are easier to influence or improve since they deal with immediate progress and show the likelihood that you will achieve your goals.
-Now this is the activity that we’re doing and our team are doing every single day.
+Now, this is the activity that we’re doing and our team is doing every single day.
 It’s the amount of sales calls that are being made to result in the sales.
-It’s the amount of customer interactions that we’re having that will result in the revenue being created.
-It’s the amount of ads that are being presented on a daily, weekly, monthly basis to achieve the social media reach that we might be looking for.
+It’s the number of customer interactions that we’re having that will result in the revenue being created.
+It’s the number of ads that are being presented on a daily, weekly, or monthly basis to achieve the social media reach that we might be looking for.

-So they are your lead goals which is your daily, weekly routine activity and the lag goals, which is the result, or the output of that activity.
+So they are your lead goals which are your daily, weekly routine activity and the lag goals, which are the result, or the output of that activity.

-The point of it all is to improve leading indicators over time in order to enhance your lagging indicators.
+The point of it all is to improve leading indicators over time to enhance your lagging indicators.
 You’re tweaking your operational processes to positively impact financial results or service excellence.
-If you’ve got really great balance of lead goals would contribute then to the measurement of outcomes or the lag goals, you’re going to have a really great setup for accountability in your workplace that not only tracks if you’re getting to the goal, but also how you’re getting there.
+If you’ve got a great balance of lead goals that would contribute then to the measurement of outcomes or the lag goals, you’re going to have a great setup for accountability in your workplace that not only tracks if you’re getting to the goal, but also how you’re getting there.